lamtt262004/endoscopic-rt-pipeline/README.md

 First 400 frames of each video, one run of `src/screen_videos.py`.

-The model separates a clearly visible polyp from the control, but is **indistinguishable from it on flat lesions**.
-Its largest false positive on the control video covers 32.8 % of the frame, more than its largest true positive on the polyp video, so no area threshold can separate the two.
+The model separates the small polyp from the control, but only weakly, and on flat lesions it is **indistinguishable**.
+Its largest detection on the control video covers 32.8 % of the frame, more than its largest detection on the polyp video, so no area threshold can separate the two.
+These videos carry one label each and no per-frame masks, so every detection on the polyp video is counted as correct and the real gap is wider than it looks.

 The failure mode is specific: it fires on **near, bright, in-focus mucosal wall** — folds, and tissue pressed against the scope.
 Kvasir-SEG contains no normal mucosa, no motion blur and no narrow-band